-The following part will elaborate on the main research question of this thesis; "what role can vehicle-to-grid systems play in the energy transition, based on lessons from Smart Solar Charging in the municipality Utrecht?", as we answered the sub research questions in the previous section.
-The energy transition is happening, which means were currently are in the between one relatively to another relatively stable equilibrium in which our complex energy system undergoes a fundamental change.
-However, the transition is faster needed than it currently develops to meet sustainability goals in order to shortly said, save our planet.
-As a main conclusion, based on lessons drawn from Smart Solar Charging in the municipality of Utrecht, with regard to the latter fundamental change, it can be argued that vehicle-to-grid systems as niche-innovations could play a significant role as catalyst in the energy transition as it probably positively contributes to a change within the current energy regime.
-Based on the latter, implications on several potential effects towards the current energy transition can be made with regards to the role of vehicle-to-grid systems.
+The following part will elaborate on the answer of the main research question of this thesis; "How can vehicle-to-grid systems play a role in the energy transition, based on Smart Solar Charging in the municipality Utrecht?".
+The energy transition is gaining mass, which means our complex energy system is currently moving from one relatively stable equilibrium and another relatively stable equilibrium in which the system undergoes a fundamental change.
+However, the transition is faster needed than it currently develops to meet sustainability goals in order to, shortly said, save our planet